ZhengHe-MD/ir-freiburg/README.md

 So I take out this course from my playlist, and it turns out to be a great course.

-All original materials are collected from GitHub and the course website, and I rewrite them using Go because I use Go for my daily work.
-If you found it useful, feel free to do anything.
+All original materials are collected from GitHub and the course website, and I rewrite them using Go because I use it for my daily work.
+If you found this repo useful, feel free to fork and do anything.

 ## References
 * [course website](https://ad-wiki.informatik.uni-freiburg.de/teaching/InformationRetrievalWS1718)